ngs-docs/2016-mar-jupyter/2-jupyter-etc.md

 * wait a minute, then click "launch binder".

 * voila, you're at your github repo - but executing it.

+Note limitations on compute time, compute memory, and file size.

 # Wait, where the heck is this all running?